Senior Pre-Existing Condition Travel Insurance - 2020 Review

-- A Change in Medication
+- A Recent Change or Addition in Medication

-Look-Back Period – Shorter is Better
+Look Back Period – Shorter is Better

 There are few times in life where it is better to be shorter.
 Our CEO was a Royal Air Force Pilot, and he tells us that there is more space in a cockpit for shorter people.
 He is 5'8" tall, which might explain why he is a little defensive!